 Fun fact: Since coffee is not a native of the Americas, Francisco de Melo Palheta was the first to cultivate seeds in the nation in 1727.
 Legend has it that French Guiana owned the plant and its roots but refused to share or export them.
 The governor’s wife didn’t become fond of him until Palheta paid a diplomatic visit and presented him with a bouquet containing the seeds.

-Vietnam is the second-biggest coffee exporters in the world.
+Vietnam is the second-biggest coffee exporter in the world.
 Usually, producing over 2 million pounds of a commodity would be astounding.
 Still, Brazil, which makes more than twice as much coffee as Vietnam, dwarfs Vietnam in terms of production.

 Nevertheless, they produce twice as much coffee annually as Indonesia and over 500,000 more pounds than the third- and fourth-place countries, Columbia.